WebOrigami/docs/content/language/caching.md

 subtitle: Integrated saving of results for faster site development
 ---

-This page documents experimental behavior caching behavior in an Origami beta release.
-This material is not yet relevant for regular Origami releases.

-_There is currently no way to turn off this caching; such a feature would only be added if it proves to be necessary.
-If you have concrete cases where caching is inappropriate, and you need to compute a value each time it's requested, please describe your scenario in the Origami chat._

 When you serve or build your site, Origami must calculate the values of pages and other resources.
 To improve performance, Origami caches (remembers) the values in memory so that subsequent requests can immediately return a result without rerunning the original code logic.

 Origami’s caching is designed to be largely invisible, but understanding how and when it comes into play can help you get better performance in your Origami projects.